sit-2021-int214/021-Worldwide-Blockbusters-2019-1977/assignment/HW2_groupid.md

 ### Answer
 ```
 2.723611
+ # False because the answer of mean is 2.723611 kg.
 ```
 -----------------------------------------------------------------------------------------------------------------------

-## 3. Find the average of height of females is 160 cm ?
+## 3. The average of women height are 160 cm.
 ```
 with(survey,
      aggregate(survey$Height,na.rm = TRUE,